karel-burda/timers/README.md

 In order to use the `timers`, it's only the `include` directory that matters.
 Just make sure that the header search path is pointing to the `include` directory located in the root directory.

+On systems that are using GNU compilers, you may need to link POSIX pthreads.
+The project is using it in the build of example and unit tests using CMake: cmake-helpers/pthreads.cmake

 TODO: Some most simple code in here

 For full use case, see `main.cpp` or implementation of unit tests at `tests/unit`.